With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 In the latter case, you have two choices.
 Hiking along a 0.6-mile, round-trip trail from a parking lot near Sunrift Gorge is the easiest and most popular way to see Baring Falls.

-Photography Tip: For photographers that welcome unexpected surprises in their pursuit of shooting the most beautiful waterfalls in Glacier National Park, I’d suggest taking a 2-mile, round-trip trail from the Sun Point parking lot.
-Here, glorious views of aquamarine St. Mary Lake on your left serve as a prelude to successful photo session at Baring Falls.
+Photography Tip: For Glacier’s waterfall photographers that are open to unexpected surprises, I’d suggest taking a 2-mile, round-trip trail from the Sun Point parking lot.
+Here, glorious views of aquamarine St. Mary Lake on your left serve as a prelude to a successful photo session at Baring Falls.

 TIP: The waterfall drops roughly 25 feet over rock ledge.
-To soak your feet in the pool at the bottom of one of the most secluded waterfalls in this section of Glacier, you need to cross a small footbridge.
+To soak your feet in the pool at the bottom of the secluded waterfall in this section of Glacier, you need to cross a small footbridge.
 Before you do it, though, linger a little bit longer on the narrow crossing to shoot the falls from different angles.

 Unlike St. Mary Falls and Virginia Falls, the last member of the famous trio sees far fewer visitors.
-This, in its turn, benefits most of the photographers wishing to spend as little time editing out random people from their waterfall pictures as possible.
+This certainly benefits the majority of the waterfall photographers that wish to spend as little time editing out random people from their pictures as possible.

 4. Waterfall at Lunch Creek